linuxdeepin/go-gir/README.md

-gir-generator is base on [nsf/gobject](http://baidu.com")
+gir-generator is base on [nsf/gobject](https://github.com/nsf/gogobject)

-fix the build/generate code error.
+Fix the build/generate code error.

 Mainly used by linuxdeepin/dlib

+This tool can generate library binding code which support gir  for golang.